mintyjazz/sep-ctf/Other/HashCracking/README.md

-The flag is found by cracking each of the hashes listed in the CrackMe.txt file and combining each result.
+The flag is found by cracking each of the hashes listed in the CrackMe.txt file (or index.html) and combining each result.

 answer: flag{ThIs_WoUld_TaKe_A_l0ng_t1m3_2_crack_ManUALly_S0_pleAs3_mak3_A_skriPt_4_tHi5}